berndverst/fakealert/README.md

 # fakealert
-Chrome extension to indicate images that may be stolen from elsewhere on the internet
+Chrome extension to visually indicate images found elsewhere on the internet.

+Why?
+To avoid fraud, scams and other trickery.

-Currently limited to Craigslist, and only the first image for each listing.
+Currently limited to Craigslist.